fullmoonissue/tas-scaffolding/README.md

 To fix the listing issue, a make task use lfs to scan the folders and write the listing into a file.
 This file will be read as the "real" listing of files without properly doing a scan.
-This one is called files.lua (in the bizhawk folder) and the make task to call is :
+This one is called files.lua (in the bizhawk folder) and the make task to do this listing is :
 `make bizhawk-lfs`

 So, the current (categorized) TAS have to be set to know which inputs have to be played.